-From our boxes, we dig out two large jambias, sharp and pointed daggers which we bought from bedouins in Jordan.
+From our boxes, we dig out two large jambias, sharp and pointed daggers that we bought from bedouins in Jordan.
 Arne sticks out his dagger through the slit in the door, and there is a moment of silence out there.
 But then the noise resumes – it seems that they want our belongings, daggers or no daggers.

 Now we are really in trouble – it can only be a matter of time before they get so desperate that they will smash the rear window.
 At this very moment, we hear the welcome sound of an approaching truck.

-“Quick,” says Arne, “signal with the loft light!”
-I signal frantically, and the miracle happens – the truck comes to a stop!
-Arne opens the door, sprinting towards the truck and waving his arms wildly.
+I signal like crazy, and the miracle happens – the truck comes to a stop!
+Arne opens the door, sprinting towards the truck, waving his arms wildly.
 The two men in the truck stare at him, horrorstricken.
 A mad foreigner with a large dagger in his hand!

 Meanwhile, I have been sitting in the door opening, dagger in my hand, unable to do anything at all.
 But luckily, the robbers are long gone.